Brian Earnshaw

+Biography

-Earnshaw was born in Wrexham, Wales, and attended Pembroke College, Cambridge, where he read English.
+Brian Earnshaw was born in Wrexham, Wales on 26 December 1929.
+He attended Pembroke College, Cambridge, where he read English.
 He then spent a number of years as a secondary school teacher in different locations in the UK.
-From 1964 until his retirement we was a lecturer in English Literature at St Paul's College, Cheltenham (a teacher training college with Bristol University qualifications).
-In 1982 he completed a doctorate at Warwick University with a thesis entitled 'Translations from German and their Reception in Britain 1760-1800'.
+From 1964 until his retirement he was a lecturer in English Literature at St Paul's College, Cheltenham (a teacher training college with Bristol University qualifications).
+In 1982 he completed a doctorate at Warwick University with a thesis entitled 'Translations from German and their Reception in Britain 1760–1800'.
 After retiring, he moved to Bristol, and worked with Timothy Mowl on a range of books on British architectural and garden history.
 These sometimes appear with Earnshaw as Mowl's co-author, and sometimes with him in Mowl's acknowledgement as a researcher.
 He had a great love of botany and travel, and made extensive trips around Europe and elsewhere studying flowers, architecture, gardens and history.
+Earnshaw died on 15 February 2014, at the age of 84.
+His ashes were scattered in St Davids, Pembrokeshire.